webrecorder/browsertrix/docs/user-guide/signup.md

 ## Open Registration

-If the server has enabled signups and you have been given a registration link, enter your email address, password, and name to create a new account.
+If the server has enabled signups and you have been given a registration link, enter your email address, name, and password to create a new account.
 Your account will be added to the server's default organization.